antoniafeistel/BigData/README.md

 With more assigned ressources the producer is able to reduce the duration time for the specific job by 50% percent.

 **What happens if just the data increases?**

 The fact, that we are in a real time processing environment is kind of special.
-With more genertaed data the specific streaming components (producer, kafka, consumer) will not process slower beacause the system is still continously processing data and not loading all the data into the cluster and then analyze it.
+With more generated data the specific streaming components (producer, kafka, consumer) will not process slower beacause the system is still continously processing data and not loading all the data into the cluster and then analyze it.
 With more generated data the limits of one major component will be reached at some point.
-With then generating more data the system will not be able to process more in the same period of time.
+With then generating more data, the system will not be able to process more in the same period of time.
 From that point the delay between the generation of a transaction and the corresponding fraud detection will increase and the system runs in danger of no longer being real time.

 ### Reliability Analysis

 Kafka as a message broker is basically a single point of failure.
 To avoid this single point of failure there are two kafka instances running with an replication factor of 2.
-In case one of these KAFKA instances fails the second one can cover the breakdown and the whole pipeline system is still working.
-The use two instances is of course increasing the performance of the whole system as you can see on the consumer performance metrics but if you kill one of the two instances also the throuhput that can delivered to the consumer becomes lower.
+In case one of these KAFKA instances fails, the second one can cover the breakdown and the whole pipeline system is still working.

 **Ressource Details**